img

 • Constant longing for more emotional presence

-This cycle damages your self-esteem.
-Moreover, it clouds your sense of reality, making it difficult to see the relationship clearly.
+This cycle damages your confidence.
+It also clouds your sense of reality, making it difficult to see the relationship clearly.

 👉 Learn more about Emotional Neglect in Relationships